 The short answer is Yes.
 However there are some rules to play by.

 The Canadian government implements and administers Convention on International Trade in Endangered Species of Wild Fauna and Flora Also known as C.I.T.E.S.
-(CITES) What is CITES?
+(CITES)

 CITES, is an international agreement between governments with the aim to ensure that international trade in specimens of wild animals and plants does not threaten their survival in the wild.
 It is a Convention of the United Nations Environment Programme (UNEP).”

 This is governed by Environment Canada and is enforced by you local Fish and Wildlife office.
 Click here to see all the listed species protected and approved by CITES